Excergic/Build-Logos-for-Your-Business/README.md

-## Make you own logo for your business
+## Make your own logo for your business